 Who We Are

-2023 Board of Directors
+2025 Board of Directors

 Richard Conti

-Richard Conti is a former longtime member of the Albany Common Council representing the 6 th Ward, which includes Washington Park.
+Richard Conti is a former longtime member of the Albany Common Council representing the 6th Ward, which includes Washington Park.
 During his time on the Common Council, he was an advocate for neighborhood quality of life issues including investments in our city park system.
 In addition, he also served on the Board of Directors of the Lark Street Neighborhood District Management Association and currently serves on the Board of Directors of the Albany Gay Men’s Chorus and is an appointed member of the City of Albany Commission on Human Rights.
 Prior to his retirement from state government, Richard worked in a senior capacity for the Chair of the NYS Assembly Committee on Health with responsibility for a wide range of health policy issues.
 Originally from Staten Island, Richard has been a resident of the Hudson/Park and Center Square neighborhoods for over 35 years.
 He and his partner Steve currently reside on Chestnut Street in the Center Square neighborhood.

 Daniel McEneny